Epidemic "momentum" and a conservation law for infectious disease dynamics

-If we focus on the rising tail, where the epidemic is growing with exponential rate $\lamm$, and if we assume $\xm=1$ (an initially fully susceptible host population), then \cref{eq:lamLaplace} (with a minus sign) reduces to the relationship between initial growth rate $\lamm$, generation interval $g(\aoi)$, and reproduction number $\Rn$, obtained by Wallinga and Lipsitch (WL) \citeref[Equation~(2.7)]{WallLips07}.
+If we focus on the rising tail, where the epidemic is growing with exponential rate $\lamm$, and if we assume $\xm=1$ (an initially fully susceptible host population), then \cref{eq:lamLaplace} (with a minus sign) reduces to the Euler-Lotka relationship \cite{DublLotk25,Fell41,KeyfCasw05} between initial growth rate $\lamm$, generation interval $g(\aoi)$, and reproduction number $\Rn$, as expressed in the epidemiological context by Wallinga and Lipsitch (WL) \citeref[Equation~(2.7)]{WallLips07}.
 WL's formula is often used to infer $\Rn$ from estimates of $\lamm$ based on empirical incidence time series \citeref{WallLips07,Ma+14,Ma20}.
-Of course, if some fraction of the population has prior immunity ($\xm<1$), then it is only the product $\Rn\xm$ that is inferred \citeref{McCaw+2009}.
+Of course, if some fraction of the population had prior immunity ($\xm<1$), then it is only the \emph{effective} reproduction number that is inferred ($\Reff=\Rn\xm$) \citeref{McCaw+2009}.

-To our knowledge, it has not been recognized previously that an analogous relationship exists between the asymptotic decay rate $\lamp$, the generation interval $g(\aoi)$, and $\Rn\xp$ (\ie \cref{eq:lamLaplace} with a $+$ sign).
-Moreover, in \secref{sec:methods}, we show that we can use this relationship to obtain a new expression for $\Rn\xm$ in terms of $\lamp$ [\cref{eq:Rn.via.Lapp}].
+To our knowledge, it has not been recognized previously that the analogous relationship between the asymptotic decay rate $\lamp$, the generation interval $g(\aoi)$, and $\Rn\xp$ (\ie \cref{eq:lamLaplace} with a $+$ sign) is also potentially useful: in \appref[rn-from-lamp-main]{app:Rn.from.lamp}, we show that we can use this relationship to obtain a new expression for $\Rn\xm$ in terms of $\lamp$ [\cref{eq:Rn.via.Lapp}].